Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Introduction

 Such a datum is present on toroidal compactifications of Shimura varieties.
-This is probably less well-known, and was first described in this form in \cite{Thesis} (cf.\@ \cite[2.5]{Hor14}).
+This is probably less well-known, see e.g.\@ \cite{Thesis} and \cite[2.5]{Hor14}.
 It exists (philosophically) because the $P_M$-structure of the de Rham realization of the universal motive becomes a $P_Y$-structure near the boundary stratum $\overline{Y}$ (in the formal sense) because of a natural weight filtration on the realization there, leading to a family of mixed Hodge structures.

-The more general situation of an (abstract) toroidal compactification equipped with automorphic data allows one to define {\em generalized automorphic sheaves} (Definition~\ref{DEFXI}) on $\overline{M}$.
-In the situation of toroidal compactifications of (mixed) Shimura varieties these include for instance: \begin{itemize} \item sheaves of sections of automorphic vector bundles with certain vanishing conditions along the boundary (e.g.\@ bundles of cusp forms, subcanonical extensions, etc.), \item the structure sheaf $\OO_D$ of the boundary or the structure sheaf $\OO_{\overline{Y}}$ of a closed stratum thereof, \item bundles of Jacobi-forms, \item bundles $\Omega^i(\overline{M})$ and jet bundles of automorphic vector bundles, \item bundles of ``almost holomorphic'' modular forms. \end{itemize} To define generalized automorphic sheaves, the category of $P_M$-equivariant vector bundles on $M^\vee$ is not sufficient as input category.
-For this purpose, we define an {\em Abelian} category, the {\em Fourier-Jacobi category} (Definition~\ref{DEFFJ}).
+The more general situation of an (abstract) toroidal compactification equipped with automorphic data allows one to define {\bf generalized automorphic sheaves} (Definition~\ref{DEFXI}) on $\overline{M}$.
+For this purpose the category of $P_M$-equivariant vector bundles on $M^\vee$ is not sufficient as input category.
+Instead, we define a larger {\em Abelian} category, the {\bf Fourier-Jacobi category} (Definition~\ref{DEFFJ}).
 The objects are specified by a collection of functors

-for each stratum $Y$, where $n_Y=\mathrm{codim}(\overline{Y})$.
-These are supposed to fulfill a finiteness condition, namely they should be left Kan extensions of functors defined on some bounded subregion of $\Z^{n_Y}$.
-In particular, the sheaves $F_Y(v+ \lambda e_i)$ become constant for sufficiently large $\lambda$ and we require that they are isomorphic to $F_W(\pr(v))$ restricted to $M^\vee_Y$ where $W$ is a larger stratum.
-It is explained in \ref{DEFXI} that such a datum $\{F_Y\}$ defines a sheaf $\Xi^*(\{F_Y\})$ on $\overline{M}$.
-The essential tool to define those sheaves is the theory of descent on formal/open coverings developed in \cite{Hor16}.
+for each stratum $Y$, where $n_Y=\mathrm{codim}(\overline{Y})$ and where $\cat{$\left[ M^\vee_Y / P_Y \right]$-coh}$ denotes the category of (finite dimensional) $P_Y$-equivariant vector bundles on $M^\vee_Y$.
+These functors are supposed to fulfill a finiteness condition, namely they have to be left Kan extensions of functors defined on some bounded subregion of $\Z^{n_Y}$.
+In particular, the sheaves $F_Y(v+ \lambda e_i)$ become (essentially) constant for sufficiently large $\lambda$ and we require that they are isomorphic to $F_W(\pr(v))$ restricted to $M^\vee_Y$, where $W$ is a larger stratum.
+It is explained in \ref{DEFXI} that such a datum $\{F_Y\}$ defines a coherent sheaf ``$\Xi^*(\{F_Y\})$'' on $\overline{M}$.
+The essential tool to define those sheaves is the theory of descent on formal/open coverings developed by the author in \cite{Hor16}.
 This theory enables to glue $\Xi^*(\{F_Y\})$ from sheaves on the various completions.
-The latter are, by definition, formally toroidal, and the functor $F_Y$ describes the parts of $C_{\overline{Y}}(\Xi^*(\{F_Y\}))$ of varying weight under $\G_m^{n_Y}$.
+The latter are, by definition, toroidal formal schemes, and the functor $F_Y$ describes the parts of $C_{\overline{Y}}(\Xi^*(\{F_Y\}))$ of varying weight under $\G_m^{n_Y}$.